Event Management Tips

 Hosted sponsored sessions

-Hosted sessions are included in the event agenda and are hosted by the sponsor.
+Hosted sessions are included in the event agenda and are hosted by the sponsor on events such as hosted buyer program or trade show.
 Sponsors create relevant content that your attendees will find interesting, and combine it with details about their products, services, offers, etc.

 This is huge.
 Sponsors aren’t just a logo on the agenda.
 They are integrated into the event agenda.
 They have direct contact with the audience and can have open discussions about needs and offers.